-By Train: Bergamo has its own train station, and train connections in Italy are pretty good.
+By Train: Bergamo has a train station, and train connections in Italy are pretty good.
 So, I would advise getting here by train or plane.

 By Car: I got to Bergamo by car (after some time in the Dolomites), but driving in Bergamo is not the best way to get around.
 You cannot drive your car in the old town (Citta Alta), but you can arrive and park your car in the Citta Bassa (Lower Bergamo).

-Best Time to Visit: My answer is: September during Green Week.
+My answer is September during Green Week.
 I was not aware of Green Week when I booked my stay, but it was the best coincidental decision I made.
 There are so many activities, more cafes and spots to sit down and relax, more meadows (some artificial, but still), and the place has a special atmosphere.